katyukha/thepath/README.md

 If you want to help to make it crossplatform, then contact me ( the first thing needed to make it cross platform, is to set up CI to run automated tests on other platforms).

+## To Do

+- [x] Override comparison operators
+- [ ] Override operators join paths
+- [ ] Implement alias this feature to make it easily convertible to string.
+    - Do we need this
+- [ ] match pattern
+- [ ] Add ability to work with extensions
+- [ ] Add automated tests for Windows

 ## Examples